dprothero/open5e-api/docs/reference/standard-attributes.md

 A [slugified](https://docs.djangoproject.com/en/4.1/ref/utils/#django.utils.text.slugify) version of the name.

 * In some scenarios, object slugs would conflict.
-In general, we append a short suffix based on the origin of the later addition, such as **aboleth** and **aboleth-a5e**.
+In general, we append a short suffix based on the document origin slug of the later addition, such as **aboleth** and **aboleth-a5e**.

 **document__slug** string
 A slug that refers to a [Document].
 This document is the source of this content item.